(c) Historical archives of Körber-Stiftung

 The Trustee Committee

 The Trustee Committee is composed of ten scientists working in different scientific disciplines in Europe.
-The committee is chaired by the current President of the Max-Planck-Society, Prof. Dr. Patrick Cramer.
+The committee is chaired by the current President of the Max Planck Society, Professor Patrick Cramer.

-The most important task of the Trustee Committee is the final selection of the awardees.
-The decision of the committee is based on the discussions held in the Search Committees, the documentation submitted by the candidates and the independent expert opinions of scientists from all over the world.
+The most important task of the Trustee Committee is the final selection of the prize winner.
+The decision is based on the discussions held in the Search Committees, the documents submitted by the candidates and the reports provided by independent reviewers.

 “Europe needs excellent science to keep up with the USA and Asia.
 That’s why the Körber Prize honours outstanding researchers working in Europa who have demonstrated remarkable achievements and are expected to make further breakthroughs in the future.”